This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 Top down view of cooked chicken thighs nestled among orzo with apricots and herbs sitting as well

-What is orzo?
+What is Orzo?

 One skillet dishes sound amazing but can be difficult to develop.
 The idea of everything cooking at the same temperature and time sounds amazing, right?
 But, in reality, it’s an uphill battle.
 Finding an ingredient that can cook alongside the chicken without becoming mushy or underbaked takes some practice.
-With that in mind, say hello to ozro!
+With that in mind, say hello to Ozro!

 Orzo is actually a pasta that looks like a large grain of rice or barley.
-The small uniform shape lends to a quick cooking time on the stovetop but can be also be used for a slower bake in the oven.
+The small, uniform shape lends to a quick cooking time on the stovetop but can also be used for a slower bake in the oven.
 The best part is that as the chicken bakes on top, the orzo underneath soaks up the drippings and pulls in all the flavor.
 It’s a win-win all around!

 Top down view of black skillet with spoon sitting after taking scoop out and putting on white plate filled with orzo and chicken all on white countertop